top of page

 Gitanyow First Nations.
 We provide a safe, inclusive, and culturally rich learning environment that blends academic

-gymnasium, and a track and sports field.
-Students have opportunities for dual credit, work experience, leadership and sports academies, while staff benefit from a collaborative and innovative professional environment.
+excellence with Sim’algyax and Gitksen culture, and traditions.
+Our modern facilities include specialized classrooms for science, arts, and trades, a full commercial kitchen for nutrition programs and culinary studies, a gymnasium, and outdoor track and sports field.
+Students have opportunities for dual credit, work experience, leadership, and sports academies while staff benefit from a collaborative and innovative professional environment.
 Join us and make a direct impact on the education, well-being, and cultural development of our students.
-We are seeking a dedicated and culturally responsive Learning Support Teacher to join our team.

 Key Responsibilities